SFU-Archives/digital-transfer/README.md

 # Digital Transfer
 This site provides documentation for digital transfer at SFU Archives.
-The **Procedures section** includes step-by-step instructions, with separate point-of-view procedures for producers ([SFU departmental staff and private donors](procedures/standard-producers/00-introduction.md)) and [archivists](procedures/standard-archives/00-introduction.md).
+It includes step-by-step instructions, with separate point-of-view procedures for producers ([SFU departmental staff and private donors](procedures/standard-producers/00-introduction.md)) and for [archivists](procedures/standard-archives/00-introduction.md).
 The **Guide section** contains more general discussions of the Archives' approach to digital transfer.
 For **email transfer**, see the separate [email archiving guidelines](https://github.com/SFU-Archives/email-archiving) elsewhere on this GitHub site.

 Please note that the site is a work in progress and will be updated as new material is added.